 There was SO much I wanted to do that my head was spinning.
 I couldn’t figure out my first steps … so I froze and for a long time, I did nothing instead. 🙈

 What I really needed was something structured that would help me focus my attention—and give me a gentle shove in the right direction!

 With that in mind, I put together this list for you.
-If you’re interested in simplifying but you don’t know how or where to get begin, then here are 7 ways to kick-start your simple living journey.
+If you want to start living a simple life but you don’t know how or where to get begin, then here are 7 ways to kick-start your simple living journey.